NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Ideally we can switch between the desired simulation scenarios purposed (hanging cloth, falling cloth onto sphere, rotating sphere), surprised they asked for rotating sphere when there's no self collisions required, this will look ugly.
 Want to implement correct normal and tangential decomp friction...

+To get the shear spring on the diagonal (tri hyp) we could load in obj meshes as quads, and then triangulate them internally so we know which edge is the shear spring ?
+For now I'm just using my VerletCloth Workflow where I loop over particles, tris (based on indices) and form edges from these, but their is little control / way of defining where each type of spring should be, they are assume to all just be distance / struct springs.

+As we see below I'm using the same approach as my VerletClothSolver project where each unique vert positions becomes a particle hence each vertex maps directly a a particle so particle and vertex is used synonymously but typically particle refers to the point for simulation and vertex for rendering but can be interchanged so note this.
+For rendering ofcourse each particle/vert is indexed via an EBO based on the per tri indices as each point is shared across multiple tris, hence my cloth_mesh class was written specifically for indexed drawing of the cloth particles with per-tick computed attributes.

+Classes made for this project :

+* Cloth_State
+* Cloth_Solver
+* Cloth_Mesh
+* Cloth_Collider

 ____

 ##### Cloth_State Class